jonthebeef/cursordone/tasks/bug-reinstate-the-add-images-button-in-create-task-1736377564696.md

 ---
 ref: TSK-075
-title: 'BUG: Reinstate the add images button in create task'
+title: "BUG: Reinstate the add images button in create task"
 status: done
 priority: high
 epic: ui-cleanup
 dependencies: []
 tags:
   - images
-created: '2025-01-08'
+created: "2025-01-08"
 owner: AI
 complexity: M
 ---

 We had a "add image" button which would enable

 - upload an image from local machine
 - Thumbnail appear in card
 - saves the image in public/task-images

 It's still available in edit mode, we need it in create mode too